sokbae/persuasio/README.md

 - License: GPL-3

- The stata PERSUASIO command estimates the effect of persuasion and conducts inference, using some of identification results obtained in Jun and Lee (2019, arXiv, https://arxiv.org/abs/1812.02276).
+## Abstract

 This repository contains `persuasio` command that estimates the effect of persuasion and conducts inference, using some of identification results obtained in Jun and Lee (2019, arXiv, https://arxiv.org/abs/1812.02276).
-Stata commands are currently under development and will be posted to the [Statistical Software Components (SSC) archive](https://ideas.repec.org/s/boc/bocode.html) in due course.
+Stata commands are currently under development and will be posted at the [Statistical Software Components (SSC) archive](https://ideas.repec.org/s/boc/bocode.html) in due course.

 ## Included ado-files (8 files):